moinsen-dev/testronaut/memory-bank/systemPatterns.md

 ## Architecture Overview

-Testronaut follows a modular architecture with clearly defined components and interfaces.
-The system is designed as a command-line application with several interconnected components that handle different aspects of the testing process.
+Testronaut follows a domain-driven design approach with clear separation of concerns.
+The architecture is structured around a modular core with well-defined interfaces between components.

 ```mermaid
 graph TD